ASinghh/PSQL_SWISS_STYLE/README.md

 4. The above schema covers all possible information about a swiss style tournament.
 5. Due to the compact nature of the database, recombining the tables has become a little computationally expensive.
 I had created a VIEW to recombine the tables.
 I am working on the view so as to make it less computationally expensive.

+I have also written some python functions to do the basic functions such as adding, removing players, creating pairs etc